KotDimos/vault-autounseal/README.md

 * `checkInterval` - the node verification interval in seconds.
 * `tlsSkipVerify` - certificate verification is required when connecting.
-* `printUnsealLogs` - print logs that the nodes have been printed.
+* `printUnsealLogs` - if true, print logs that nodes are unsealed.
 * `nodes` - a list of nodes that need to be checked for unseal.
 * `unsealTokens` - a list of unseal tokens.